jigpu/linuxwacom-wiki-archive/wiki/ISDV4_Protocol.md

 set (1) and the MSB of each subsequent byte unset (0).

-Response and Event packets are differentiated by the Control bit (bit 6) in the first bit.
+Response and Event packets are differentiated by the Control bit (bit 6) in the first byte.
 It will be set (1) for Responses and will be unset (0) for Events.

 ### Format of Stylus Query Response